SirSalamandra/react-native-course/meals-app/readme.md

-Project to learn how to use navigation on react native apps.
+Project to learn how to use navigation and context on react native apps.

 Content:
 - Navigation;